ecpsampaio/desafio_emails/README.md

 4 - After all set up, you need to run: <br/>
-python manage.py makemigrations <br/>
+- Install all dependences in the requirements.txt file <br/>
-after that run <br/>
+- Run python manage.py makemigrations <br/>
-python manage.py migrate
+- Run python manage.py migrate

 So enjoy this application !!!